What Is Ego Psychology? A Theory For Self-Understanding

 • Denial of pain or fear, even when these feelings present an opportunity to connect more vulnerably with others

-A big ego is not always bad; but when it blooms out of control, a person’s sense of importance and confidence can become inflated, potentially threatening their performance at work and in relationships.
+When an ego grows out of control, a person’s sense of importance and confidence can become inflated, potentially threatening their relationships and performance at work.

 Relatedly, an undersized ego can also be unhealthy.
-To sustain relationships and adapt to new challenges, you need confidence, mental strength, and flexibility: in other words, a right-sized ego.
+To sustain relationships and adapt to new challenges, a person generally needs confidence, mental strength, and flexibility, which may be found in a person with a right-sized ego.

 Getty/AnnaStills

-While a healthy ego is a crucial part of self-understanding, it can take a lifetime to develop and understand your sense of self.
+While a healthy ego is thought to be a part of self-understanding, it can take some time to develop and understand your sense of self.

-As a baseline, it’s important to recognize the helpful role that ego can play in your life.
-At its core, your ego safeguards you from hurt, rejection, and other basic human fears.
-While you might have negative presumptions about big egos, a dose of self-importance is necessary to work through uncomfortable feelings and tough experiences, and ultimately enjoy the benefits of a healthy self-concept.
+At its core, a healthy ego may safeguard you from hurt, rejection, and other basic human fears.
+While you might have negative assumptions about big egos, recognizing your worth may help you work through uncomfortable feelings and tough experiences and ultimately enjoy the benefits of a healthy self-concept.

 If you’re unsure how you come off to other people, it may help to ask a friend or loved one for feedback on your strengths and potential areas for improvement.
-Whether you’re asking as a friend, partner, teammate, or coworker, an honest outside perspective can help you keep your ego in check.
+Whether you’re asking as a friend, partner, teammate, or coworker, an honest outside perspective may help you keep your ego in check and enjoy more fulfilling relationships.

-Ego is closely related to self-esteem, which refers to how positively you view your personal qualities and characteristics.
-This self-concept is shaped by your capabilities, values, and accomplishments, and your perceived success in living up to them.
+Ego is thought to be related to self-esteem, which refers to how positively you view your personal qualities and characteristics.
+It can be shaped by your capabilities, accomplishments, and perceived success in living up to your values.

-If you’re looking for an accessible ways to build self-esteem, some common strategies include:
+If you’re looking for ways to build self-esteem, some common strategies include:

 • Identify sources of low self-esteem, potentially with the support of a therapist.

-• Create a list of your strengths and weaknesses, which can challenge negative self-perceptions and provide a clearer view of yourself.
+• Create a list of your strengths and weaknesses, which may challenge negative self-perceptions and provide a clearer view of yourself.

 • Write down a list of your past accomplishments, as well as future goals.

-Any of these strategies can help you recognize your best qualities, appreciate your achievements, and form a clearer picture of where you’re heading next.
+These strategies may help you recognize your best qualities, appreciate your achievements, and form a clearer picture of where you’re heading next.

-A well-managed ego is associated with healthy levels of confidence and competence, which you can readily develop in the hobby of your choosing.
-A hobby can offer a sense of purpose, joy, and an avenue to connect to yourself and your community.
-There are hundreds of hobbies, but some common (and ego-boosting) examples include:
+A well-managed ego tends to be associated with healthy levels of confidence and competence, which you may be able to develop in a hobby of your choosing.
+A hobby can offer a sense of purpose and an avenue to connect to yourself and your community.
+There are hundreds of possible hobbies you can choose from, but some common examples include:

-• Making art alone, with friends, or even in a club
+• Creating art, whether alone, with friends, or even in a club

 • Reading